AbstractSDK/kujira-docs/developers/smart-contracts/README.md

 ### Deployment

-You're now ready to store your code on-chain:
+You're now ready to store your code on-chain.
+We present below how to deploy your contracts using `kujirad` CLI.

+For scripting using Rust, you can use <a href="https://orchestrator.abstract.money/" target="_blank">cw-orchestrator</a>.

 ```bash
 cargo run-script optimize